 How Do Canadians Get Their News?

 If a news consumer reads a headline from The Globe and Mail while searching Google News, is the story from Google or The Globe?
-What about if a friend posts the story on Facebook; is the story from the friend, Facebook, or The Globe?
+What about if a friend posts the story on Facebook; is the story from the friend, Facebook or The Globe?
 How can the complexities of what is meant by “source” in a converged news environment be accounted for?[1]

-Few industries have been changed as deeply by the advent of the Internet as journalism, and those changes are reflected in our experience as news consumers.
+Few industries have been changed as deeply by the advent of the internet as journalism, and those changes are reflected in our experience as news consumers.
 Where news consumers once relied on a limited number of outlets that each provided a specialized selection of news items – different papers or newscasts for local and national news, for example, or radio for traffic and weather – we now have access to an array of sources that is at once overwhelming and empowering.
-In particular, the ability to share links to news stories through social media means that we rely less on news outlets to curate content and more on filters that we created either knowingly (by Liking or following news outlets, individual reporters, or others who find and share news) or unknowingly (through the algorithms that social networks and search engines use to track which items we’ve responded to most strongly).
+In particular, the ability to share links to news stories through social media means that we rely less on news outlets to curate content and more on filters that we created either knowingly (by Liking or following news outlets, individual reporters or others who find and share news) or unknowingly (through the algorithms that social networks and search engines use to track which items we’ve responded to most strongly).
 As a result, “we are moving toward a world of passive news reception where the news and information we consume is determined more by what others in our networks share and the decisions we have made to curate our own newsfeeds than by editorial decisions in newspaper or broadcast TV newsrooms.”[2]

 As the 24-hour news cycle forces media organizations to fill more time with content, they are forced to shift away from reporting strictly the facts (of which there are only so many) to providing commentary, increasing the volume of opinion over that of fact and blurring the distinction between the two.
 Furthermore, analysis of the media market suggests that, for the sake of profits, media organizations have an incentive to cater their coverage to audience biases, essentially providing the types of news stories that people want and agree with, rather than focusing on providing high-quality and objective news coverage.[7]

-A further complication is that fewer than one in ten Canadians pay for the online news they access, and a quarter of those – perhaps those who are aware of the data collection techniques described above – use ad blockers when browsing ad-supported sites.[7]
-It could be argued that we get the news we deserve: as Madelaine Drohan puts it, “the financial constraints on media organizations have had a negative impact on working conditions for journalists… The inevitable result is poorer journalism, fewer voices contributing to the public debate and a loss of loyal readers, viewers and listeners.”[8]
+Just one in six Canadians paid for online news in 2023, though this is a rise of more than five percentage points since 2019.[17]
+It could be argued that we get the news we deserve.
+As Madelaine Drohan puts it, “the financial constraints on media organizations have had a negative impact on working conditions for journalists… The inevitable result is poorer journalism, fewer voices contributing to the public debate and a loss of loyal readers, viewers and listeners.”[18]

 [1] Thom, Jessica.
 “Believing the News: Exploring How Young Canadians Make Decisions About Their News Consumption.”
 (2016).
 Electronic Thesis and Dissertation Repository.
 4269.